Covid in China: People rush to book travel as borders finally reopen

 The easing of travel rules in China - the last part of the country's zero-Covid policy - comes as the country battles a new wave of infections.

-Resentment against the government's the policy - which sparked rare public protests against President Xi Jinping in November - led to a relaxation of Covid restrictions across the country.
+Resentment against the government's policy - which sparked rare public protests against President Xi Jinping in November - led to a relaxation of Covid restrictions across the country.

 But an increase in Covid cases followed, with reports of hospitals overwhelmed and a shortage of drugs.